Beyond Bilinear: Generalized Multimodal Factorized High-order Pooling for Visual Question Answering: Network Architectures for VQA

 \section{Network Architectures for VQA}

 The goal of the VQA task is to answer a question about an image.
 The inputs to the model contain an image and a corresponding question about the image.
 Our model extracts the representations for both the image and the question, integrates multi-modal features by using the MFB or MFH module in Fig. \ref{fig:mfb_module}, treats each individual answer as one class and performs multi-class classification to predict the correct answer.
 In this section, two network architectures are introduced.
 The first one is the baseline with one MFB or MFH module, which is used to perform ablation analysis with different hyper-parameters for comparison with other baseline approaches.
-The second one introduces co-attention learning (which jointly learns the attentions for both the image and the question) to achieve more effective characterization of the fine-grained correlations between multi-modal features, which may result in a model with better representation capability.
+The second one introduces co-attention learning to achieve more effective characterization of the fine-grained correlations between multi-modal features, which may result in a model with better representation capability.